Skip to main content

 Induction differs from traditional electric hobs by using electromagnetism to directly heat the pan, leaving the hob surface cold.
 This process heats liquids such as oil and water much more quickly, reducing cooking times and wasting less heat in the cooking process.
 All of this leads to better cooking time and greater energy efficiency.
 As you can see from the table above the average induction hob should now outperform gas and traditional electric hobs in terms of energy use and resulting emissions.

-One drawback is that the induction process only works on pans with a magnetic base containing iron (cast iron, some stainless steel) – copper, glass, ceramic or aluminium pans simply won’t work.
+However, many have touch-sensitive controls on a flat surface, which may not be suitable for some people.
+Another drawback is that the induction process only works on pans with a magnetic base containing iron (cast iron, some stainless steel) – copper, glass, ceramic or aluminium pans simply won’t work.
 Check to see if the base of your pan is magnetic using a fridge magnet or look for an induction loop symbol.

 This problem can be alleviated through the use of a diffuser, basically a round sheet of metal with a handle, which sits in between the hob and the pan.
 Using a diffuser is likely to reduce energy efficiency since it essentially converts the induction hob into a traditional hob, but it may be a useful stopgap if you don’t have the right pans.